dsudar/OMEROscripts/.github/ISSUE_TEMPLATE/change-request.md

 ---
 name: Change request
-about: Propose a change to an existing element or filed/value
+about: Propose a change to an existing element or field
 title: ''
 labels: ''
 assignees: ''